SvobodaJakub/static_multiarch_build_python_openssl/README.md

 Use the following configuration (the important parts are which lines are commented/uncommented):

 ```
+*static*

+# -*- makefile -*-
+# The file Setup is used by the makesetup script to construct the files
+# Makefile and config.c, from Makefile.pre and config.c.in,
+# respectively.
+The file Setup itself is initially copied from
+# Setup.dist; once it exists it will not be overwritten, so you can edit
+# Setup to your heart's content.
+Note that Makefile.pre is created
+# from Makefile.pre.in by the toplevel configure script.

+# (VPATH notes: Setup and Makefile.pre are in the build directory, as
+# are Makefile and config.c; the *.in and *.dist files are in the source
+# directory.)

+# Each line in this file describes one or more optional modules.
+# Modules enabled here will not be compiled by the setup.py script,
+# so the file can be used to override setup.py's behavior.

+# Lines have the following structure:
+#
+# <module> ... [<sourcefile> ...] [<cpparg> ...] [<library> ...]
+#
+# <sourcefile> is anything ending in .c (.C, .cc, .c++ are C++ files)
+# <cpparg> is anything starting with -I, -D, -U or -C
+# <library> is anything ending in .a or beginning with -l or -L
+# <module> is anything else but should be a valid Python
+# identifier (letters, digits, underscores, beginning with non-digit)
+#
+# (As the makesetup script changes, it may recognize some other
+# arguments as well, e.g. *.so and *.sl as libraries.
+See the big
+# case statement in the makesetup script.)
+#
+# Lines can also have the form
+#
+# <name> = <value>
+#
+# which defines a Make variable definition inserted into Makefile.in
+#
+# Finally, if a line contains just the word "*shared*" (without the
+# quotes but with the stars), then the following modules will not be
+# built statically.
+The build process works like this:
+#
+# 1. Build all modules that are declared as static in Modules/Setup,
+#    combine them into libpythonxy.a, combine that into python.
+# 2. Build all modules that are listed as shared in Modules/Setup.
+# 3. Invoke setup.py.
+That builds all modules that
+#    a) are not builtin, and
+#    b) are not listed in Modules/Setup, and
+#    c) can be build on the target
+#
+# Therefore, modules declared to be shared will not be
+# included in the config.c file, nor in the list of objects to be
+# added to the library archive, and their linker options won't be
+# added to the linker options.
+Rules to create their .o files and
+# their shared libraries will still be added to the Makefile, and
+# their names will be collected in the Make variable SHAREDMODS.
+This
+# is used to build modules as shared libraries.
+(They can be
+# installed using "make sharedinstall", which is implied by the
+# toplevel "make install" target.)
+(For compatibility,
+# *noconfig* has the same effect as *shared*.)
+#
+# In addition, *static* explicitly declares the following modules to
+# be static.
+Lines containing "*static*" and "*shared*" may thus
+# alternate throughout this file.

+# NOTE: As a standard policy, as many modules as can be supported by a
+# platform should be present.
+The distribution comes with all modules
+# enabled that are supported by most platforms and don't require you
+# to ftp sources from elsewhere.

+# Some special rules to define PYTHONPATH.
+# Edit the definitions below to indicate which options you are using.
+# Don't add any whitespace or comments!

+# Directories where library files get installed.
+# DESTLIB is for Python modules; MACHDESTLIB for shared libraries.
+DESTLIB=$(LIBDEST)
+MACHDESTLIB=$(BINLIBDEST)

+# NOTE: all the paths are now relative to the prefix that is computed
+# at run time!

+# Standard path -- don't edit.
+# No leading colon since this is the first entry.
+# Empty since this is now just the runtime prefix.
+DESTPATH=

+# Site specific path components -- should begin with : if non-empty
+SITEPATH=

+# Standard path components for test modules
+TESTPATH=

+# Path components for machine- or system-dependent modules and shared libraries
+MACHDEPPATH=:$(PLATDIR)
+EXTRAMACHDEPPATH=

+COREPYTHONPATH=$(DESTPATH)$(SITEPATH)$(TESTPATH)$(MACHDEPPATH)$(EXTRAMACHDEPPATH)
+PYTHONPATH=$(COREPYTHONPATH)

 # The modules listed here can't be built as shared libraries for
 # various reasons; therefore they are listed here instead of in the